 The daughter of the late Thomas Tirrell and Gladys Hannon, grew up in Boston and has resided in Florida since 1993.
 She worked as a General Contractor in Florida.
 She enjoyed reading, camping, fishing, boating, New England Patriots, poetry, and photography.
 She also enjoyed spending time at home with and her beloved dogs, Brady and Reggae.

 She is survived by her husband William K. Gannon, Daughter Tawnya (Gannon) Lopez and her husband Michael Lopez, son William M. Gannon, Step Father Edmond R. Hannon, sister Adrienne Morgan and her husband Mark Morgan, bother-in-law David Gannon and partner Matt Martorano, and many Aunts and Uncles.

-A prayer service will be held at St. Luke’s Catholic Church, 5055 Micco Road, Barefoot Bay, FL.
+A prayer service was held at St. Luke’s Catholic Church, 5055 Micco Road, Barefoot Bay, FL.
 Followed by a Celebration of Life at the Pavilion in Barefoot Bay.

 Our caring professionals are here to assist you and your family during this difficult time.
 We are available 24 hours, 7 days a week to assist in immediate arrangements or pre-arrangements.

 The service from Millennium was outstanding.
 Rachel was sweet, personable and very comforting.
 It was important to me that my dad was kept locally where I knew where he would be.
 Very nice facility, state of the art and quality of my fathers remains were so refined compared to my mothers years ago.
 I highly recommend this place for an affordable choice for your loved one.
 Thank you for making an already stressful event easy.
 With high regards, the Esposito and Keith Family.